Orlando Brown Of ‘That’s So Raven’ Arrested On Felony Narcotics Charge

 Brown’s recent arrest isn’t the first time the actor has had a run-in with the law.
 TMZ reported last month that the actor was arrested pending an outstanding warrant for a failure to appear in court in March.
 He was hunted down, not by police, but by a bounty hunter named Lucky and his team, who found him hiding out in a Las Vegas home in a closet and proceeded to arrest him while he was still in his underwear.

 The actor’s failure to appear in court stemmed from his arrest in January following an argument with his girlfriend and his girlfriend’s mother in California.
 E!
-News reported that neighbors alerted the police following the family dispute and upon his arrest, police discovered that he had another outstanding arrest warrant from a previous incident that occurred in 2016.
-At this time, Brown was charged with “battery against a spouse, resisting a peace officer and possession of a controlled substance”.
+News reported that neighbors alerted the police following the family dispute, and upon his arrest, police discovered that he had another outstanding arrest warrant from a previous incident that occurred in 2016.
+At this time, Brown was charged with “battery against a spouse, resisting a peace officer and possession of a controlled substance.”

 In early 2016, E!
 News reported that Brown had been arrested in California after an eyewitness saw the actor and his girlfriend arguing in a police station parking lot.
 The witness then claimed that Brown hit his girlfriend and that was when the police were notified.
 Upon his arrest, he was found to have meth in his possession.
-He was then charged with “domestic battery, obstructing an officer and possession of narcotics”.
+He was then charged with “domestic battery, obstructing an officer and possession of narcotics.”

-People recently reported that the reboot of That’s So Raven by Disney Channel under new name, Raven’s Home, which saw co-stars Raven-Symoné as psychic Raven Baxter and Anneliese van der Pol as Chelsea Grayson (formerly Daniels) reunited, would not see Brown making an appearance.
-He was not cast in the first season, most likely due to his criminal record and will not be seen in the second season, which is set to premiere June 25.
+People recently reported that the reboot of That’s So Raven by Disney Channel under a new name, Raven’s Home, which saw co-stars Raven-Symone as psychic Raven Baxter and Anneliese van der Pol as Chelsea Grayson (formerly Daniels) reunited, would not see Brown making an appearance.
+He was not cast in the first season, most likely due to his criminal record, and will not be seen in the second season, which is set to premiere June 25.